Engine rebuilding and remanufacturing, know the difference.

 Normal hand tools, some feeler gauges, a torque wrench, a ring expander and ring compressor.
-Furthermore, your local machine shop should be able to do any major work required.
+Also, your local machine shop, should be able to do any major work required.
 Worn cylinders will have to be bored, to accept oversize pistons and rings.

 You may be lucky and only have minimal wear.
-So, you can run a glaze breaker down the bores and just re-ring it.
-But, If you don’t have valve and seat refacing equipment; you’ll have to send that out, too.
-You will need to send out jobs like head resurfacing, line boring, crank refinishing, etc. Therefore, you should find a reputable local machine shop that you can use for this type of work.
+As a result, you can run a glaze breaker down the bores and just re-ring it.
+But, if you don’t have valve and seat refacing equipment, you’ll have to send that out, too.
+You will need to send out jobs like, head resurfacing, line boring, crank refinishing, etc. That’s why, you should find a reputable local machine shop that you can use, for this type of work.

 Engine Remanufacturing Is A Factory Process

-It starts with a sound, undamaged engine core that is carefully cleaned; conditioned and machined to OEM tolerance specifications.
-All wearable components are replaced with; new parts including pistons, rings, valves, lifters, etc. Remanufacturing is similar to building a new engine; including standardized procedures and quality controls and final factory testing before shipment.
+It starts with a sound, undamaged engine core.
+Then, is carefully cleaned, conditioned and machined, to OEM tolerance specifications.
+All wearable components are replaced, with new parts including, pistons, rings, valves, lifters, etc. Remanufacturing is similar to building a new engine, and includes standardized procedures.
+Also, with quality controls and final factory testing, before shipment.

 The Following Is A List Of Common Questions And Answers, To Help You Make That Important Decision:

-Q: What are the typical symptoms; for having your engine rebuilt:
+What are the typical symptoms, for having your engine rebuilt: